Sarah Connor discography

 In 2005, Connor released Christmas in My Heart, her first Christmas album, which reached number six in Germany, Austria and Switzerland, and contained two top five singles, "Christmas in My Heart" and "The Best Side of Life," both of which would rechart frequently in the years after.
 The singer's fifth studio album, Soulicious, was released in 2007 and mainly composed of cover versions of Motown music from the 20th century.
 One year later, her sixth album Sexy as Hell was released, and subsequently charted within the top ten on the Austrian, German and Swiss album charts.
 Its lead single "Under My Skin" reached number four on the German Singles Chart.
 In 2009, she collaborated with Enrique Iglesias on the top-ten hit "Takin' Back My Love".

 Real Love, her first album released in the 2010s, peaked at number eight on the German Albums Chart.
 It produced two singles, none of which managed to reach the top ten.
 Following a longer hiatus, Connor released her first German album, Muttersprache, in 2015.
-It debuted at number-one in Austria and Germany and became the biggest seller within Connor's discography yet, reaching 11x Gold status in Germany.
+It debuted at number-one in Austria and Germany and became the biggest seller within Connor's discography yet, reaching 11× Gold status in Germany.
 Its lead single "Wie schön du bist" peaked at number two on the German Singles Chart, marking her highest-charting single in a decade.
 Muttersprache was followed by Herz Kraft Werke, her third chart topper in Germany and first album to reached number-one album on the Austrian Albums Chart.
-The album spawned the top ten single "Vincent."
+The album was certified double Platinum in Germany and spawned the top ten single "Vincent."
 In 2022, Connor released her second Christmas album Not So Silent Night.
 It became her fourth number-one album in Germany.